-When the project requires less than four Quality Control tests per material type, the Engineer reserves the right to accept the materials and work through visual inspection.
+When the project requires less than four QC tests per material type, the Engineer reserves the right to accept the materials and work through visual inspection.

-120-10.1.6 Reduced Testing Frequency: When no Resolution testing is required for 12 consecutive verified LOTs, or if required, the QC test data was upheld, reduce the QC density testing to one test every two LOTs by identifying the substantiating tests in the Density Log Book and notifying the Engineer in writing prior to starting reduced frequency of testing.
+120-10.1.6 Reduced Testing Frequency: When no Resolution testing is required for 12 consecutive verified LOTs; or if required, the QC test data was upheld, reduce the QC density testing to one test every two LOTs by identifying the substantiating tests in the Density Log Book and notifying the Engineer in writing prior to starting reduced frequency of testing.
 Generate random numbers based on the two LOTs under consideration.
-When Quality Control test frequency is reduced to one every two LOTs, obtain the Engineer's approval to place more than one LOT over an untested LOT.
+When QC test frequency is reduced to one every two LOTs, obtain the Engineer's approval to place more than one LOT over an untested LOT.
 Assure similar compaction efforts for the untested LOTs.
-If the Verification test fails, and Quality Control test data is not upheld by Resolution testing, the Quality Control testing will revert to the original frequency of one Quality Control test per LOT.
-Do not apply reduced testing frequency in construction of shoulder-only areas, bike/shared use paths and sidewalks.
+If the Verification test fails, and QC test data is not upheld by Resolution testing, the QC testing will revert to the original frequency of one QC test per LOT.
+Do not apply reduced testing frequency in construction of shoulder-only areas, shared use paths and sidewalks.

-120-10.1.7 Payment for Resolution Tests: If the Resolution laboratory results compare favorably with the Quality Control results, the Department will pay for Resolution testing.
+120-10.1.7 Payment for Resolution Tests: If the Resolution laboratory results compare favorably with the QC results, the Department will pay for Resolution testing.
 No additional compensation, either monetary or time, will be made for the impacts of any such testing.

-If the Resolution laboratory results do not compare favorably with the Quality Control results, the costs of the Resolution testing will be deducted from monthly estimates.
+If the Resolution laboratory results do not compare favorably with the QC results, the costs of the Resolution testing will be deducted from monthly estimates.
 No additional time will be granted for the impacts of any such testing.

-120-10.2 Acceptance Criteria: Obtain a minimum Quality Control (QC) density of 100% of the standard Proctor maximum density as determined by AASHTO T-99, Method C, with the following exceptions: 1) embankment constructed by the hydraulic method as specified in 120-8.3; 2) material placed outside the standard minimum slope as specified in 120-8.2.4; and 3) other areas specifically excluded herein.
+120-10.2 Acceptance Criteria: Obtain a minimum QC density of 100% of the standard Proctor maximum density as determined by AASHTO T-99, Method C, with the following exceptions: embankment constructed by the hydraulic method as specified in 120-8.3; material placed outside the standard minimum slope as specified in 120-8.2.4 except when a structure is supported on existing embankment; and, other areas specifically excluded herein.